Department of Foreign Affairs (DFA)

 Human Rights & Human Security Bureau

 The newly established Bureau of Human Rights and Human Security focuses on the intersection between diplomacy and human rights including regional and international obligations.
-The Bureau works closely with other Government Ministries and Departments and members of civil society on critical thematic areas on human rights and human security including: combating trafficking in persons; migration; gender mainstreaming initiatives; climate justice; and reparations for peoples of African descent.
-In 2023, the Bureau worked to support two high level visits from the UN Office of the High Commissioner for Human Rights (OHCHR): 1.
+The Bureau works closely with other Government Ministries and Departments and members of civil society on critical thematic areas on human rights and human security including combating trafficking in persons; migration; gender mainstreaming initiatives; climate justice; and reparations for peoples of African descent.
+In 2023, the Bureau worked to support two high-level visits from the UN Office of the High Commissioner for Human Rights (OHCHR): 1.
 Independent Expert on foreign debt, other international financial obligations and human rights; and 2.
 Working Group on Arbitrary Detention.
 In 2024, the Bureau is preparing to welcome the first regional office of the OHCHR to be based in Nassau.
 Due to The Bahamas’ unique geographic and environmental characteristics as an archipelagic Small Island Developing state, the Bureau is determined to continue to focus on the human rights impacts of climate vulnerability.

 Ms. Janine Gibson janinegibson@bahamas.gov.bs